 “Take What You Need”

-Letters like this one are special, because they’re not only for your loved one, but for the people around him.
-Maybe you haven’t met them yet, but they will have a huge impact on his life and become friends that he remembers forever.
+Letters like this one are special, because they’re not only for your loved one, but for the people around him/her.
+Maybe you haven’t met them yet, but they will have a huge impact on their life and become friends that they remember forever.
 And if they haven’t met you yet, when they do they will think back to the letter that helped them when they were at their lowest point.
-It will help you to feel more involved by helping others that matter so much to him.
+It will help you to feel more involved by helping others that matter so much to your service member.

-This one seems to be a pretty popular idea, but certainly useful.
+This one seems to be a pretty popular idea, and I can see why.
 When your loved one is really feeling down and wishes they could be close to you, the next best thing is to read a letter straight from your heart.
 You can title these letters any way you would like, such as “Open When… You need to know I love you.”
 Or “Open When… You need motivation.”

 These are the type of letters you can write up before they leave, and put in a cute box that they can bring with them.
-Often times it takes about 2 weeks for mail to start coming to a new training station, and sometimes mail takes forever anyways.
-These letters will allow them to skip the wait when they really need to feel close to you.
+Often times it takes about 2 weeks for mail to start coming to a new training station, and overseas can be even longer.
+These letters will allow them to skip the wait.

 What are some ways you stayed connected with your loved one while they were in training/deployed?
 Did you use any of these?